Benta63/Binary-Image-Segmentation/README.md

 * copy

 ### Commands

+#### Input arguments
+The input arguments are as follows: Seed, Population, Generation, Mutation chance, Mutation Probability and, Crossover chance.

+##### SEED
+The SEED is used in the quickshift algorithm.
+The quickshift algorithm accepts a seed that is a C long, however, the length of a C long is platform dependent.
+Additionally, Seed should be an integer.
+If you want to set the seed of the whole program, go to after all of the error checking of the input arguments (try/except cases).
+This should be around line 130.

+##### POPULATION
+The POPULATION refers to the amount of individuals in the genetic algorithm.
+This should be a positive integer

+##### GENERATIONS
+The GENERATIONS refers to the ammount of generations that the algorithm will run for if it does not find a solution This should be a positive integer.

+##### MUTATION
+The MUTATION variable refers to the chance for each individual to be mutated.
+As it is a percentage, it is represented as a float from 0 to 1.

+##### FLIPPROB
+The FLIPPROB variable is very much linked to the mutation chance.
+It represents the chance that each value associated with the algorithm in question will be mutated.
+As it is a percentage, this value should be a float from 0 to 1.

+##### CROSSOVER
+The CROSSOVER variable refers to the crossover chance for any two individuals.
+The value is a percentage and should be a float from 0 to 1.

+###
-Type *python main.py* To run the program regularly
+An example of running the program would be *python main.py 134 10 10 0.5 1 0.5* To run the program regularly.
-For parallelization *python -m scoop main.py*
+For parallelization *python -m scoop main.py 134 10 10 0.5 1 0.5*.
 For additional commands in scoop, refer to https://scoop.readthedocs.io/en/0.7/usage.html#how-to-launch-scoop-programs

 ### Features
 * In order to change configurations of the program, edit the global variables at the top of the main.
   * The paths refer to where the input and groundtruth image datasets are
-  * SEED is the seed used in the quickshift algorithm.
-The quickshift algorithm accepts a seed with the side as a C long, however, this size is platfomr dependent.
-  * The POPULATION refers to the amount of individuals for the genetic algorithm.
-  * GENERATIONS refers to how long the algorithm will run for if it does not find a solution.
-  * MUTATION refers to chance for each individual to be mutated.
-It should be between 0 and 1.
-  * FLIPPROB refers to the chance that each associated with the algorithm in question will be mutated.
-This value should be between 0 and 1.
-  * CROSSOVER is the chance of CROSSOVER for any two individuals.
-This value should be between 0 and 1.
 * Prints the best image segmentation found to an image file called "dummy.png"
 * Keeps track of the average fitness for each generation and stores it in a text file called "newfile.txt"